 Following the exhibition’s narrative from one vignette to the next, guests see how vehicle progression – from horseless carriages to enclosed, more comfortable and better engineered models – helped change the ways in which Americans celebrated the season’s festivities.

-Later in the event’s life, an array of Lionel O and O27 gauge model trains spanning several decades, would be featured in Boss Chrysler’s Garage.
+Later in the event’s life, an array of Lionel O and O27 gauge model trains spanning several decades would be featured in Boss Chrysler’s Garage.
 Many of the trains highlighted Chrysler brands including Dodge, Mopar®, DeSoto and Plymouth.
-Others spotlighted such iconic Detroit institutions as Vernor’s and Stroh’s.
+Others spotlighted such iconic Detroit institutions as Vernors and Stroh’s.

 While the Walter P. Chrysler Museum has since been closed and repurposed into workspace for the North American operations of the Alfa Romeo and Maserati brands, there is promise that FCA US might once again do something similar in its future plans with the former Viper plant (Conner Ave.
 Assembly Plant).

 Back in March, FCA US announced that the plant would be renamed Conner Center.
-The former manufacturing facility, tucked in a Detroit neighborhood just south of the famed 8 Mile Road, would have space to exhibit 85 of the nearly 400 concept and historic vehicles which would now be stored onsite under one roof.
+The former manufacturing facility, tucked in a Detroit neighborhood just south of the famed 8 Mile Road, would have space to exhibit 85 of the nearly 400 concept and historic vehicles that would now be stored onsite under one roof.
 Previously, the Company’s extensive collection was housed in several locations.

-Approximately 77,000 of the plant’s nearly 400,000 square-feet of floor space would be dedicated to displaying vehicles like the 1902 Rambler, the oldest in the collection, to one of the most significant, the 1924 Chrysler Touring.
-Conner’s administrative offices will be converted into nearly 22,000 square-feet of meeting space that can accommodate gatherings of various sizes.
+Approximately 77,000 of the plant’s nearly 400,000 square feet of floor space would be dedicated to displaying vehicles like the 1902 Rambler, the oldest in the collection, to one of the most significant, the 1924 Chrysler Touring.
+Conner’s administrative offices will be converted into nearly 22,000 square feet of meeting space that can accommodate gatherings of various sizes.
 It is expected that the facility, built-in 1966, could also open its doors to the public in the future.